-Food is where most couples go over budget, especially if you go for a sit-down meal during the day followed by a buffet in the evening.
+Food is where most couples go over-budget, especially if you go for a sit-down meal during the day and a buffet in the evening.
 So, look at how many people you've invited (factoring in more guests for the evening if you're having two lots of food), work out your budget and divide by the number of guests for your per-head budget.

 Sit-down meals will cost the most, but buffets, hog roasts or even picnics can be just as smart as well as being far cheaper.
 Local independent caterers may trump all offers you have, so check out neighbourhood cafes and restaurants.

-High street shops like M&S and Waitrose have party food sections for nibbles and platters.
+High street shops such as M&S and Waitrose* have party food sections for nibbles and platters.
 Many supermarkets and off-licences offer free glass hire too.
 Also consider having the wedding cake as dessert, to avoid paying for pud.

 You usually have to provide a meal for the photographer, the band and the master of ceremonies, so ask caterers if they can do a cheaper option, such as fish and chips.

 The cake is one of the easiest places to save a stash of cash, as wedding specialists can charge an arm and a leg for these.
-Here are a few tips to sorting cheap wedding cakes
+Here are a few tips to cut the cost of a cake.

 Buy a simple sponge cake, or whatever takes your fancy, from the supermarket and then decorate it yourself.
 You can buy glitter, sugar flowers and edible pearls cheaply.